hightowe/otp/README.md

 Just download bash_completion.otp and install it as per the instructions at the top of the file.

+# Encrypting your otp.conf with gpg
+On October 28, 2023, support for encrypting the otp.conf was added to this repository in the form of a wrapper script named otp-edit and updates to bash_completion.otp.
+The otp-edit program assumes that you use a otp.conf that sits alongside your otp binary, and not ~/.otprc.
+Please review the instructions in the comments at the top of otp-edit to install and use this capability.

 # Tips for obtaining OTP secrets
 Some services/sites will display TOTP secrets that you can just copy and paste, but many will not, choosing instead to do things such as only displaying QR codes